diogovalentte/memos-browser-extension/README.md

 - [Source](current tab URL)
 ```

-- Changing the URL or not making it the second line of the meno content will break the context menu options (*more about [here](https://github.com/diogovalentte/memos-browser-extension#features)*).
+- Changing the URL or not making it the second line of the memo content will break the context menu options (*more about [here](https://github.com/diogovalentte/memos-browser-extension#features)*).
 - The tags selected in the tags input will be automatically added at the bottom of the content later, like `#tag1 #tag2`.

 This extension is a fork of the [Linkwarden browser extension](https://github.com/linkwarden/browser-extension) with adaptations to be used with Memos.